 THE MOON OVER STAR, illustrated by Jerry Pinkney, is the story of a girl named Mae—the granddaughter of a poor farmer—who is dreaming of becoming an astronaut as she and her family watch the first moon landing.
 The year, 1969, was one in which girls’ career opportunities were limited.
 For girls, becoming an astronaut was among the most impossible dreams to dream.
 Standing up to discouragement and rising above the limitations of poverty, race and gender demanded from the dreamer courage, determination and persistence.
 Mae did just that.

-Note: While the main character, Mae, might have been based on the life of Dr. Mae Jemison, the first African-American woman in space, she isn’t.
+While the main character, Mae, might have been based on the life of Dr. Mae Jemison, the first African-American woman in space, she isn’t.
 Jerry chose to transform the “I” of my text into an African-American girl.
 He named her Mae, after his mother.
 Star is a real town in Texas.
 My son’s second grade teacher was on her grandfather’s farm in Star watching the moon landing on TV, surrounded by a family as warm and loving as Mae’s, both the character’s and the real-life hero’s.

 THE MOON OVER STAR contains aspects of each letter of STEAM.

 One of my favorite questions is now the title of this interactive science presentation.
 To attempt to answer that, we follow the scientific method of asking questions, observing, making guesses, researching and communicating findings.
 HOW does a butterfly eat?
 WHY are some eggs pointy?
 WHERE did that rock come from?
-WHAT does a cave swiftl build a nest with? (spit) WHO eats beetles?
+WHAT does a cave swiftlet build a nest with? (spit) WHO eats beetles?
 WHEN did nature begin?
 I talk about the writing process—the journey from idea to book, including curiosity, focused thought, research and revision, all of which require discipline and perseverance.

-Nature is the best source of renewing one’s mind, body and spirit, and is particularly relevant in today’s age of rapid technology and standardized testing.
+I also emphasize that nature is the best source of renewing one’s mind, body and spirit, and is particularly relevant in today’s age of rapid technology and standardized testing.
 Studies show nature relieves anxiety and has the power to improve performance on cognitive tests, memory tasks and problem-solving.

 Focus: the S in STEAM.